RomanPodkovyrin/Notes/docs/architecture/system-design/oop.md

-# Object Oriented Programming
+# 🧩 Object Oriented Programming

-## S.O.L.I.D Principles
+## 🔤 S.O.L.I.D Principles

+!!! abstract "Core Principles"
     - `S` - Single-responsibility Principle
     - `O` - Open-closed Principle
     - `L` - Liskov Substitution Principle
     - `I` - Interface Segregation Principle
     - `D` - Dependency Inversion Principle

-### Single - Responsibility Principle
+### 🎯 Single-Responsibility Principle

+!!! info "Definition"
-> A class should have one and only one reason to change, meaning that a class should have only one job.
+     A class should have one and only one reason to change, meaning that a class should have only one job.

 ```java
 // Bad example: violates SRP